 • Dr. Norman G. Kurland has discussed the Just Third Way, especially the Citizens Land Bank/Cooperative concept and its application with Chris K. of Lincoln Park, Michigan, near Detroit.
 Chris would like Norm to have telephone conferences one-on-one to explain the concept to members of the city council for possible application in a model pilot project.
 Once a CLB/CLC is implemented, it could be possible to implement the Homeowners Equity Corporation as a second step.

-• Dr. Norman G. Kurland has also discussed Catholic education with Mr. William McNamee, host of the weekly radio “Catholic School Spirit Show” in Chicago and available as a podcast as well.
+• Dr. Norman G. Kurland has also discussed Catholic education and CESJ's Justice University program with Mr. William McNamee, host of the weekly radio “Catholic School Spirit Show” in Chicago and available as a podcast as well.
 Bill seemed particularly interested in the fact that Norm, who is not a Christian, as his first job out of law school was given the task of making the case against government aid to Catholic schools.
 As every good advocate should, Norm investigated the opposition’s case (that is, the case of those in favor of government aid to religious schools) . . . and reversed himself.
 Norm is today a staunch advocate of vouchers for education and healthcare, which can take up the slack and ensure genuine choice until Capital Homesteading can optimize the possibility of an adequate and secure income for all.

 • As of this morning, we have had visitors from 46 different countries and 46 states and provinces in the United States and Canada to this blog over the past two months.
 Most visitors are from the United States, the United Kingdom, Canada, Australia, and Switzerland.
 The most popular postings this past week were “Halloween Horror Special XIII: Mean Green Mother from Outer Space,” “Thomas Hobbes on Private Property,” “Yet More on Property, II: Hudock’s Alleged Errors,” “Crisis of Reason, III: Symptoms of Irrationality,” and “Crisis of Reason, II: The Source of the Problem.”